 The Student Right-To-Know Act of 1990, amending the Higher Education Act of 1965, requires all institutions of higher education participating in any program under HEA Title IV (Federal Student Aid) to disclose the graduation rate of certificate and degree seeking first-time, full-time students.
 While the University does offer programs for first-time full-time students, to date, the University has primarily had an adult-learner and part-time student body.
-As of the end of the 2015-2016 award year, the University has had no first-time full-time students, graduates or otherwise.
+As of the end of the 2018-2019 award year, the University has had no first-time full-time graduates.

 Loan Default Rate and Median Borrowing

 The University became a Federal Aid eligible institution in October 2016.
-Therefore, it cannot report 3-year default rates until at least the conclusion of the 2019-2020 Award Year.
-Also, considering the University’s recent eligibility for Federal Aid, the median borrowing rate for the most recently completed award year (2015-2016) is 0%.
+Therefore, it will not have a Federal Student Aid-reported 3-year default rate rates or a median borrowing rate until at least the conclusion of the 2019-2020 Award Year.

 Job and Educational Placement